 "In less than a minute," came Mr. Grayson's voice, quietly, "the sun will be out of sight.
-Take special notice, a few seconds after it disappears, and tell me whether you can see the place on the horizon where it has just been, light up for a moment."
+Take special notice, a few seconds after it disappears, and tell me if you can see the place on the horizon where it has just been, light up for a moment."

-Both men watched intently.
-The sun, with a final dip, disappeared from view, and in a moment Workman exclaimed, "Look there!
-It does light up!
+Both men watched.
+The sun, with a final dip, disappeared

+from view, and in a moment Workman exclaimed, "Look there!
+Look at that brilliant flash!
 Now that's something remarkable.
 Imagine me watching it set for all these years and never noticing that before."

 "Well, you are to be congratulated," Mr. Grayson returned.
-"You know, many people can't see it."
+"You know, many people can never see it."

 "But how do you account for it?"
-Workman pursued.
+Workman asked.